eck-nyu/SmB6_XYmap_analysis/README.md

 - All paremeters with "k" are momenta, units of inverse angstrom.

 See XYmap_gui.m script for more descriptions of the parameters. \
-Click "Save" at bottom left to save the current set of parameter values into the selected .mat file along with the spectra dataset. \
+Click "Save" at bottom left to save the current set of parameter values into a new .mat file (name set same as mat file of spectral data with added "\_params") \
 Click "Run" to run the feature map analysis code as defined in run_the_params.m script and produce a set of feature maps. \
 ##### If you have a saved set of parameters from a previous run:
 Click "Import params" to import the parameter set included in that .mat file. \